saad0x1/saad0x1.github.io/_posts/2024-08-28-How-Can-We-Stop-Cheaters-in-CTFs.md

 ## What I do with these cheaters?
-If I stumble upon **sus** activity or someone's sus behavior, I would try to talk and if I see they trying to hide that they cheated, report their profile. if it's a CTF going, contact the admin as fast you can and provide the proofs.
+If I stumble upon **suspicious** activity or someone's suspicious behavior, I would try to talk and if I see they trying to hide that they cheated, report their profile. if it's a CTF going, contact the admin as fast you can and provide the proofs.
+But that's just my opinion.

 **I know no one cares if someone cheats or not?!**
 But I do if someone is interested in learning about things but ends up using writeups or cheating.